ausgerechnet/cwb-ccc/README.md

 ## Introduction ##
 This module is a Python wrapper around the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/).
-Main purpose of the module is to run queries, extract concordance lines, and calculate collocates.
+Main purpose of the module is to run queries, extract concordance lines, and score frequency lists (e.g. collocates and keywords).

 * [Introduction](#introduction)
   * [Prerequisites](#prerequisites)